-- Text recognition - detects where the characters are located
+- Text recognition recognizes where the characters are located

-- Post-processing - errors can be corrected, for example by comparing with more frequent word sequences.
+- Post-processing Errors can be corrected by comparing with more frequent word sequences, for example.

 Summarization is now commonly performed using Transformer models.
 Transformers are a type of neural network architecture introduced in 2017.
 They were initially designed for machine translation, but are now used for almost all modern NLP applications, such as entity recognition, natural language inference, question answering and summarization.
 Transformers are able to process all incoming data in parallel, in comparison to the previous state-of-the-art models, LSTMs, which processed data sequentially.
 This ability for parallelization makes them easier to scale up with an exponentially growing amount of compute and data.